Bath Natural History Society

 We think that ‘natural history’ is important for everyone, not just a select few.
 The natural world is made up of many different kinds of animals and plants, and it takes all kinds of people to appreciate them, from different points of view and in different ways.
 So, if you find pleasure in exploring any aspect of nature, especially in the Bath area, perhaps you would like to join us as a really great way to share and learn more.

-Since I moved to Bath in 1969 there have been many changes, but the city and its surroundings have always supported a great variety of wildlife.
+In the last 50 years there have been many changes, but the city and its surroundings have always supported a great variety of wildlife.
 The hill pastures are not as rich in wild flowers and butterflies as they once were, but with the move to more sustainable agriculture this situation should improve.
 Global warming has resulted in some new arrivals in our area.
 Among my favourites are the Ivy Mining Bees that have recently colonized sandy banks near the Pavilion Restaurant in Victoria Park.
 The night time roosts of Pied Wagtails in the Southgate area help to brighten the dark days of winter.
 They prefer the younger trees where they are safer from the attentions of the local Sparrowhawks, so they tend to move their roost site as the trees get too big.
 Birds of prey were much persecuted in the past but the Buzzard recovered its numbers many years ago, our resident Peregrines on St. John’s Church are now well established, and Red Kites are now often seen in the surrounding countryside.

 By joining in with us, you too might be surprised and inspired by the variety of life that can be found almost anywhere in and around Bath, with a little knowledge of where to look, how to look and what to look for.
 Over the past few years some of our members have regularly visited the tiny cemetery at Smallcombe to find out what lives there.
 The results have been astonishing.
 So far they’ve seen over 700 species including 55 kinds of moths, many other insects, over 44 common bird species, around 144 kinds of flowering plants including some quite rare species, and over 100 species of lichens.
 All this occurs within a short walk from the city centre.
 The canal too is rich in species.
 Around 15 dragonfly species can be seen along the towpath between Bath and Bradford on Avon.
 Kingfishers can frequently be seen and if you are lucky you might even see an otter on the canal or along the River Avon.
 Delightful mosses, liverworts, lichens and all manner of ‘creepy crawlies’ abound on and in our stone walls and in our local woodlands – not to mention fungi, a passion for some of our members.
 Fungal forays are remarkably popular.
 We are also discovering, by light trapping (and releasing), the wide range of moth species which inhabit Bath’s urban and sub-urban areas, including some of the strikingly beautiful hawk moths.